tomxiong/docker-baseimage/README.md

 `my_init` provides a solution for all these caveats.

-<a name="envvar_central_definition"></a>
 #### Centrally defining your own environment variables

-During startup, before running any [startup scripts](#running_startup_scripts), `my_init` imports environment variables from the directory `/etc/container_environment`.
+During startup, before running any startup scripts, `my_init` imports environment variables from the directory `/etc/container_environment`.
 This directory contains files who are named after the environment variable names.
 The file contents contain the environment variable values.
 This directory is therefore a good place to centrally define your own environment variables, which will be inherited by all startup scripts and Runit services.

 For example, here's how you can define an environment variable from your Dockerfile: